openebs-archive/dynamic-nfs-provisioner/docs/troubleshooting.md

 ### Invalid BackendStorageClass
 If you have already installed the nfs-client package and you are still observing this issue then check if nfs-server pod is in Pending state or not.
-If nfs storageclass is configured with `BackendStorageClass` and `BackendStorageClass` is not available then nfs-provisioner won’t be able to create the backend PV for nfs volume.
+If nfs StorageClass is configured with `BackendStorageClass` and `BackendStorageClass` is not available then nfs-provisioner won’t be able to create the backend PV for nfs volume.
 Due to this, nfs-server pod will remain in `Pending` state.
-To solve this issue, you can create the `BackendStorageClass` or use the default storageclass by removing `BackendStorageClass` from nfs storageclass.
+To solve this issue, you can create the `BackendStorageClass` or use the default StorageClass by removing `BackendStorageClass` from nfs StorageClass.

 ### DNS lookup error